MS Finbo Cargo

-The MS Finbo Cargo is a roll-on/roll-off passenger ferry that was previously called the European Endeavour which was owned and operated by P&O Ferries until May 2019.
-Eckerö Line purchased the ship from P&O in 2019 and is expected to take delivery in June 2019 and renamed her MS Finbo Cargo.
+MS Finbo Cargo is a roll-on/roll-off passenger ferry that was previously called European Endeavour which was owned and operated by P&O Ferries until May 2019.
+Eckerö Line purchased the ship from P&O in 2019 and is expected to take delivery in June 2019 and renamed her Finbo Cargo.

 P&O took delivery of the ship in October 2007 from Acciona Trasmediterránea.
 She was the second P&O ship to have carried the name European Endeavour.